Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The heartbeat is the rhythmic contraction of the heart muscle's 4 chambers.
 The heart muscle has a special system that creates and sends electrical signals to activate these 4 chambers.
 First, a signal generated in the right upper chamber of the heart tells the 2 upper chambers (atria) to squeeze.
 This moves blood to the 2 lower chambers (ventricles).
 Next, electrical signals tell the ventricles to squeeze.
-This moves blood to the lungs and body.
+This moves blood to the lungs, brain, heart, and body.

 Groups of special cells in the right atrium, called nodes, send out the heart’s electrical signals.
 The signals travel along pathways.
 In the ventricles, these pathways are called bundle branches.